scrabbletank/farhome-rules/rulesdoc.md

 - **Duration:** instant
 - **Damage Type:** Death

 Scar the creature with death magic.
 The target makes a Stamina save vs your spellcasting roll.
 On fail they take a wound and 2 wound dice, adding a wound die for every crit rolled.
+On success they take 1 wound instead.
 If this deals at least 3 wounds the target gains a random Lesser Wound, or a random Greater Wound if it deals 5 or more.

 Add a wound die for every level above the 3rd.